Skip to main content

 • Vers CLI installed and authenticated

-• An API key for your LLM provider (e.g., Anthropic, OpenAI)
+• An API key for your LLM provider (Anthropic, OpenAI, etc.)

 • Basic familiarity with SSH and REST APIs

 Coding agents are serial — one agent writes one file at a time.
-A full-stack app with server, client, and landing page takes 10-15 minutes.
+A full-stack app with server, client, and landing page takes 10–15 minutes to one agent.
 But the components are independent.
 If three agents build them simultaneously, it takes ~60 seconds.
-The problem: each agent needs an isolated environment (its own filesystem), but provisioning VMs from scratch takes minutes.
-Vers solves this with branching — snapshot a fully provisioned VM once, branch it in seconds.
-Each branch gets an identical copy-on-write environment.
+The bottleneck isn’t the LLM — it’s the environment.
+Each agent needs an isolated filesystem, and provisioning a fresh VM from scratch takes minutes.
+Vers solves that with branching: snapshot a fully provisioned VM once, fork it per agent in 258µs.
+Every branch is a copy-on-write environment that looks identical at branch time and diverges only on write.

 Step 1: Create the Golden Image